Pimples vs. Acne: What's the Difference?

 Treating acne, blemishes, and acne scars

 When it comes to acne scars, microneedling has been found to initiate wound healing and collagen production, improving the appearance of acne scars.
-Furthermore, microneedling helps topical treatments and serums to absorb efficiently [2.]
+Furthermore, microneedling helps topical products and serums to absorb efficiently [2.]
 We suggest a combination of microneedling and hyaluronic acid.

 Learn more about ingredients to treat acne here.